davidwl/AppLaunchpad/docs/backup/web-component-to-be-used-in-expert-page.md

 ```

-From main Luigi Web Component we are using this html tag:
+From main AppLaunchpad Web Component we are using this html tag:

 ```javascript
 <fundamental-busy id="busyIndicatorExample" show="true"/></div>
 ```

-The most interesting point is that we will send a command from Luigi Web Component to hide/show the component in this way:
+The most interesting point is that we will send a command from AppLaunchpad Web Component to hide/show the component in this way:
 ```javascript
     EcEvent.fire(id, show);
 //Where id='busyIndicatorExample' and show=true|false